 Harriet Martineau Lecture

 The Harriet Martineau Lecture celebrates the legacy of a remarkable, world-changing woman by inviting globally-renowned radical speakers to respond to her life and work.
-This year we welcome Ellah P. Wakatama, literary critic and Editor-at-large for Canongate fiction.
+This year’s lecture will be delivered by bestselling novelist, memoirist and literary activist Kit de Waal.

 The first Harriet Martineau Lecture was delivered by Ali Smith in May 2013 and featured a call to draw Harriet Martineau’s face onto £5 notes in protest at the decision to remove Elizabeth Fry from the same note.
-Since then the likes of Kate Mosse, Masha Gessen, Lynton Kwesi Johnson and Sarah Perry have given the lecture, variously exploring Martineau’s internationalism, inspiration for feminism, and role in the abolition of slavery.
+Since then the likes of Kate Mosse, Masha Gessen, Linton Kwesi-Johnson, Sarah Perry and Ellah P. Wakatama have given the lecture, variously exploring Martineau’s internationalism, inspiration for feminism, and role in the abolition of slavery.

 Supported by The Martineau Society

-City of Literature Weekend is a Norfolk & Norwich Festival and National Centre for Writing presentation, programmed by National Centre for Writing.
+City of Literature is a Norfolk & Norwich Festival and National Centre for Writing presentation, programmed by the National Centre for Writing.